itchio/itch-docs/developing/getting-started.md

 To get started, ensure you have a modern version of [node.js](https://nodejs.org/) installed.

-> Linux distributions may ship outdated node.js versions
-> Use the nodesource [binary distributions](https://github.com/nodesource/distributions/) to get an up-to-date one.

 Then, clone the [https://github.com/itchio/itch](https://github.com/itchio/itch) repository somewhere.

 Install the javascript dependencies by running the following command from within the `itch` directory you've just cloned: